stratosphereips/StratosphereLinuxIPS/modules/rnn_cc_detection/README.md

 `threshold confidence`: The detection of the C&C is augmented with a confidence level.
 This confidence level depend on the lenght of the received behavioral model in the current traffic, that is, the length  of the strings of letters that is being seen in the traffic and evaluated.
 If the length is more than 100 letters, the confidence is 1.
 If it is less, the confidence is decreased as a percentage.
 So a string with 20 letters (and a match with the model over the threshold) can never have more than a 0.2 confidence.
 This is because more flows mean more confidence.

+# Comparison of Models
+In order to know which model is better, we run all models against our dataset and see which is better.
+Unfortunately there are not so many C&C connections to afford a separate final test for now.
+Maybe we can do that later.
+The important part is that all models split the dataset in training/validation and testing.
+The model is trained in the training/validation dataset and once the best hypherparameters are selected, then the generalization power is computed in the testing dataset.

 # Dataset